Barry Cottle

-Barry Cottle (born 1961/1962) is an American businessman, and former CEO of Light & Wonder from June 2018, when he succeeded Kevin Sheehan, until August 2022.
+Barry Cottle (born 1961 or 1962) is an American business executive, who was the CEO of Light & Wonder from 2018 to 2022.

 Early life

 Cottle earned a bachelor's degree in information services and mathematics from Southwest Missouri State University, and an MBA from the Kellogg School of Management at Northwestern University.

 Career

 Cottle joined Scientific Games in August 2015, as chief executive, SG Interactive.

-In June 2018, Cottle, head of SG Interactive, was named as CEO of the parent company, replacing Sheehan.
+In June 2018, Cottle, head of SG Interactive, was named as CEO of the parent company, replacing Kevin Sheehan.

 In August 2022, Cottle resigned from Light & Wonder.